The Bear's hut and ice house

 As you wander through the garden you'll notice a curious structure at the top of the lawn nestled beneath the trees.

-The bear's hut was built in 1808 by John Veitch on behalf of Sir Thomas Dyke Acland.
+The Bear's hut was built in 1808 by John Veitch on behalf of Sir Thomas Dyke Acland.
 Veitch was very fond of Sir Thomas' wife Lydia, and the two of them planned the hut as a surprise.
 As Thomas and Lydia married in 1808, it is thought that the hut is probably modelled on a similar garden shelter at her family home.